PlayFab/thundernetes/docs/gameserverbuild.md

   buildID: "85ffe8da-c82f-4035-86c5-9d2b5f42d6f5" # required, build ID of your game, must be GUID.
 Will be used for allocations, must be unique for each Build/version of your game server
   standingBy: 2 # required, number of standing by servers to create
   max: 4 # required, max number of servers to create.
 Sum of active+standingBy servers will never be larger than max
-  crashesToMarkUnhealthy: 5 # optional, default is 5.
+  crashesToMarkUnhealthy: 5 # optional.
 It is the number of crashes needed to mark the GameServerBuild unhealthy.
-Once this happens, no other operation will take place
+Once this happens, no other operation will take place.
+If it is not set, Thundernetes will keep creating new GameServers as the old ones crash
   buildMetadata: # optional.
 Retrievable via GSDK, used to customize your game server
     - key: "buildMetadataKey1"
       value: "buildMetadataValue1"